Documentation

 vtex release major

-• Creating a launch commit.
+• Create a release commit.

 Step 3 - Publishing the app in the VTEX IO platform